 For their part, Marx and Engels remained undecided between the one interpretation and the other concerning the meaning and value of the French Revolution.
 Their concept of "dictatorship of the proletariat" sometimes referred to the events of 1793, and at others was considered an adaptation, a modern analytical find to redirect the proletariat to the modernity of the class conflict.
 But the very presence of the word "dictatorship" clearly indicates the persistence of bourgeois and Jacobin traditions within the new Marxist interpretation.
 In fact, the concept of dictatorship is something estranged from the masses in their spontaneous movement of revendication and struggle, and from the creative advances of a new social organisation.
 Dictatorship by whom?
 And over what?
 Certainly not by the mass and not over themselves!
-That would not make should prove their right to the feudal exactions.
-12 When the peasants sent in their cahiers, they waited patiently for the result.
-But the tardiness of the States-General and the National Assembly exasperated them, and as soon as that terrible winter of I788-1789 came to an end, as soon as the sun shone again, and brought with it hope of a coming harvest, the riots broke out afresh, especially after the spring work in the fields was over.
+That would not make sense.
+So Rocker says, "The idea of the "soviet" is a precise expression of what we mean by social revolution; it corresponds to the constructive part of socialism.
+The idea of dictatorship of the proletariat is of purely bourgeois origin, and has nothing to do with socialism.
+The two notions can be artificially brought together, but the result will always be a caricature of the original idea of the Soviets, and will always prejudice socialism".
+(Freie Arbeiterstimme, New York, 15 May 1920).